 - 1/4 cup cilantro

-- 1 or 2 garlic cloves minced
+- 1 or 2 garlic cloves, minced

 - 1 tsp ground cumin

 - Add garlic and saute for 30 to 60 more seconds.
 Add cumin and chicken broth and stir to combine.
 Bring to a boil then reduce heat and cover skillet.

 - Perfect as is but serve with chopped green onion or diced avocado or a slice of lime if you'd like.

-Mexican Food Memories
+Childhood Food Memories